Prag8855/aab/content/guides/freelance-visa.md

 There are two types of self-employed people.
 They get a different kind of freelance visa. **The [required documents](#required-documents) are different.**[^18]

 - **Freelancers** (*[[Freiberufler]]*)
     Artists, teachers, scientists, engineers, software developers and other professionals with special qualifications.
 If you sell professional services, you might be a freelancer.
-Delivery drivers, influencers and website operators are not freelancers.[^62]
+Delivery drivers, influencers, website operators and most photographers are not freelancers.[^62]
 - **Tradespeople** (*[Selbständiger](/glossary/Selbständig)/[[Gewerbetreibender]]*)
     If you are not a *Freiberufler*, you are *Selbständig*.
-For example, you are *Selbständig* if you sell products.
-Immigration law uses "*Selbständiger*".
+If you sell products or apps, if you run a website, or if you are a co-founder, you are usually *Selbständig*.[^71] Immigration law uses "*Selbständiger*".
 Tax law uses "*Gewerbetreibender*".
 It means the same thing.[^31]

 **[Are you a Freiberufler or a Gewerbetreibender? ➞](/guides/freiberufler-or-gewerbe)**